getparthenon/skeleton/readme.md

 ## Get started

-To get started you can either click the use template button on GitHub that will create a repository for you which you can clone and use.
+To get started you can either click the use template button \([click here](https://github.com/getparthenon/skeleton/generate)\) on GitHub that will create a repository for you which you can clone and use.

 Or via composer using the `create-project` command.